exodus4d/pathfinder/README.md

 - Licence [MIT](http://opensource.org/licenses/MIT)

 ##### IMPORTANT Information:
-**The setup and installation process in ``v.0.0.17`` and is not backwards compatible with previous beta releases (check wiki)!**
+**The setup and installation process in ``1.0.0RC1`` and is not backwards compatible with previous beta releases (check wiki)!**

-**This project is still in beta phase and is not officially released!
-  Feel free to check the code for bugs and security issues.
+**Feel free to check the code for bugs and security issues.
 Issues should be reported in the [Issue](https://github.com/exodus4d/pathfinder/issues) section.**

-If you are looking for installation help, please check the [wiki](https://github.com/exodus4d/pathfinder/wiki) (DRAFT).
+If you are looking for installation help, please check the [wiki](https://github.com/exodus4d/pathfinder/wiki).
 More information will be added once the beta is over and the first stable build is released.

 ## Project structure